Authentication#

 CRT_FILE_NAME = thing

-.
+Normally, in order to get things running, you will need to specify only THING_KEY.
 The other variables are not mandatory and the termination should work with the default values.

 - Command

-will generate a self-signed certificate that will later be used as a CA to sign other generated certificates.
+make cawill generate a self-signed certificate that will later be used as a CA to sign other generated certificates.
 CA will expire in 3 years. - Command

-will generate and sign (with previously created CA) server cert, which will expire after 1000 days.
+make server_certwill generate and sign (with previously created CA) server cert, which will expire after 1000 days.
 This cert is used as a Mainflux server-side certificate in usual TLS flow to establish HTTPS or MQTTS connection. - Command

-will finally generate and sign a client-side certificate and private key for the thing.
+make thing_certwill finally generate and sign a client-side certificate and private key for the thing.

-field.
+In this example <thing_key> represents key of the thing and <cert_name> represents the name of the certificate and key file which will be saved in docker/ssl/certs directory.
+Generated Certificate will expire after 2 years.
+The key must be stored in the x.509 certificate CN field.
 This script is created for testing purposes and is not meant to be used in production.
 We strongly recommend avoiding self-signed certificates and using a certificate management tool such as Vault for the production.

 Once you have created CA and server-side cert, you can spin the composition using: